pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedBasicAlgotiyhmScripting.md

           };
         console.log(duck.name);
             * Dot notation is used on the object name, duck, followed by the name of the property, name, to access the value of Aflac.
-# Method
-* Create a Method on an Object
+#  Create a Method on an Object
     * Objects can have a special type of property, called a method.
     * Methods are properties that are functions.
 This adds different behavior to an object.
 Here is the duck example with a method:
 * let duck = {
             name: "Aflac",
             numLegs: 2,
             sayName: function() {return "The name of this duck is " + duck.name + ".";}
           };
           duck.sayName();
 * The example adds the sayName method, which is a function that returns a sentence giving the name of the duck.
 Notice that the method accessed the name property in the return statement using duck.name.
 The next challenge will cover another way to do this.
-# this keyword
-* Make Code More Reusable with the this Keyword
+# Make Code More Reusable with the this Keyword
     * The last challenge introduced a method to the duck object.
 It used duck.name dot notation to access the value for the name property within the return statement:
         * sayName: function() {return "The name of this duck is " + duck.name + ".";}
         * While this is a valid way to access the object's property, there is a pitfall here.
 If the variable name changes, any code referencing the original name would need to be updated as well.
 In a short object definition, it isn't a problem, but if an object has many references to its properties there is a greater chance for error.